-In the research paper published in Cell, Casanova and his team has given attention to a case of young girl with life threatening infection caused by a very common stain of bacteria.
-Usually most of us carry this microbe, known as Staphylococcus aureus, in our skin and our nostrils.
-They might cause minor infections but in some people, it might result in severe disease.
+In the research paper published in Cell, Casanova and his team have given attention to the case of a young girl with a life-threatening infection caused by a very common type of bacteria.
+Usually, most of us carry this microbe, known as Staphylococcus aureus, in our skin and our nostrils.
+They might cause minor infections, but in some people, it might result in severe disease.

-This girl’s illness was yet to be diagnosed as there were no known risk factors which would lead her to develop the acute form of the disease, and non of her family members had contracted it.
-This set out the researchers to dig in to the bottom to find the underlying cause of her disease by searching her DNA for mutation which may have made her more susceptible to staph disease.
+This girl’s illness was yet to be diagnosed as there were no known risk factors, which would lead her to develop the acute form of the disease, and none of her family members had contracted it.
+This set out the researchers to dig into the bottom to find the underlying cause of her disease by searching her DNA for mutation, which may have made her more susceptible to staph disease.

-The main culprit was a protein known as TIRAP, that is used by specific immune cells to flag invading bacteria.
+The main culprit was a protein known as TIRAP, which is used by specific immune cells to flag invading bacteria.

 “We were sure this was the explanation for the severity of her staphylococcal disease,” says Casanova.
 “We thought we had it all figured out.”